dijeyimam/memorusha-academy-privacy-policy/index.md

   ## Your Rights
   - GDPR (EEA/UK): you may request access, correction, or deletion of any personal data we may hold.
-  - CCPA/CPRA (California): you may request to know, delete, or opt-out of sale of personal information; we do not sell personal information as defined by those laws.
+  - CCPA/CPRA (California): you may request to know, delete, or opt‑out of sale of personal information; we do not sell or share personal information as defined by those laws.

   ## Contact
   If you have questions or wish to exercise your rights, contact: